By The Wyoming LLC Attorney TeamJan 01, 2019

 The DPOA only becomes effective upon circumstances of your choosing.
-It is meant to ensure proper management of your affairs and enhances the handling of your affairs rather than leaving them to the cruelty of chance.
+It is meant to ensure proper management of your affairs and enhance the handling of your affairs rather than leaving them to the cruelty of chance.
 Without a DPOA, it may be necessary for a court to appoint someone to act on your behalf, resulting in costly delays.
 Ultimately, you should not delay when it comes to creating a DPOA because your life and finances could depend on it.
-Learn more about our Wyoming trust attorney.

 Traditionally, powers of attorney have not provided an effective means of planning for a person’s incompetence (also known as “incapacity”).
 This is because traditional (or common law) powers of attorney become ineffective when the person who signs the document becomes incompetent or incapacitated.
 A person is generally considered incompetent when he or she is unable, while unassisted, to properly manage and take care of his or her property as a result of a variety of factors, including physical and/or mental illness, advanced age, and disability.

 A common law power of attorney, therefore, provides few opportunities for disability planning.
 Consequently, many states, including Wyoming, have adopted some form of Durable Power of Attorney statute to fill the gap; this provides individuals of all backgrounds with a greater degree of flexibility in planning for financial affairs in the event that they become incompetent.

 Browse below for detailed sections on topics ranging from "What is a Durable Power of Attorney?" and "Does a DPOA require an attorney?", to How does a DPOA compare to a Revocable Trust?
 You may find more general information on Estate Planning or about Wyoming law in general by following the links.